rmayormartins/rmayormartins/README.md

 #### About me

-- 👨‍🏫  Professor of Engineering and Technical Education, in the area of Telecommunications, at Instituto Federal de Santa Catarina
+- 👨‍🏫  Professor of Engineering and Technical Education, in the area of Telecommunications, at [Instituto Federal de Santa Catarina](www.ifsc.edu.br)
 - 🎓 I am M.Sc. in Telecommunications from [Instituto Nacional de Telecomunicações](www.inatel.br) since 2014.
 - 🎓 Electrical Engineer with emphasis on Telematics, from the [Universidade do Sul de Santa Catarina - UNISUL](www.unisul.br) in 2010.
 - 🎓 Specialist in: Telecommunications Systems in 2015; Computer Networks in 2017; Systems Engineering in 2018
-- 🎓 Professional MBA in Systems Analysis and Telecommunications in 2017
+- 🎓 Professional MBA in: Systems Analysis and Telecommunications in 2017
 - 👨🏻‍💻 Programmer since 1998, my road: Basic,HTML,Pascal,C,CBuilder,Visual Basic,C++,Shell Script,Matlab,R,Python...
 - 🛰️ Satellite Radio operator, callsign PU4MAY licensed by ANATEL
 - 📻 Ham Radio (Radio Amateur) operator since 1996, callsign PU4MAY licensed by ANATEL